 - Responding to Incidents of Racism and Hate a comprehensive manual for professional service providers allowing them to access the information, skills and resources required to support victims of racism and to respond to issues that arise in their community .

-- Human Rights – Your Rights To Know provides useful information on identifying human rights discrimination and provides a walk through the formal system of filing a human rights complaint.
+- Know Your Rights – What to do about discrimination provides useful information on identifying human rights discrimination and provides a walk through the formal system of filing a human rights complaint.

 - Developing Human Rights Workplace Policy and Procedures this is a four page summary document outlining objectives, goals and steps in developing preventative workplace policies and procedures.
 A separate two-page checklist is included for a quick review.

 - BC Human Rights Clinic Newsletter, October 2016 - Two Major Amendments to the BC Human Rights Code